PatBoyHD/Economy-Chunkloader/README.md

 # Economy-Chunkloader
-This is a little plugin, which allows players to forceload Chunks in exchange of a payment.
+This is a little plugin which allows players to forceload Chunks in exchange of a payment.

 ## Usage:
 **You can't use /forceload add xy when using this plugin.
 As soon as the server is reloaded or restartet, all chunks which weren't forceloaded by the plugin will be un-forceloaded.
 That's what the admin commands are for!**